 - Some seizure types or epilepsy syndromes may be more susceptible to sleep deprivation than others, especially if the seizures are associated with sleep in some way.
 An example of this is Juvenile Myoclonic Epilepsy where seizures occur shortly after awakening.

-- Sleep deprivation is often associated with other factors like stress or alcohol.
+- Sleep deprivation can also be associated with other factors like stress or alcohol.

 If you feel your epilepsy or medication is having an impact on your sleep patterns, speak to your doctor.
 For changes you can make to your lifestyle, see the below links for ways to help with your sleep patterns.